samuraisam/pyapns/README.md

         app_id                 provisioned app_id to send to
         tokens                 token to send the notification or a list of tokens
+        notifications          notification dict or a list of notification dicts async                  pass something truthy to execute the request in a background thread
-        notifications          notification dicts or a list of notifications callback               a callback to be executed when done
+        callback               a function to be executed with the result when done errback                a function to be executed with the error in case of an error

       Returns:
           None